Large Language Model-Based Agents for Software Engineering: A Survey: Introduction

 In this work, we present a comprehensive and systematic survey on LLM-based agents for SE.
 We collect \papern{} papers and categorize them from two perspectives, \ie{} both the SE and agent perspectives.
 Additionally, we discuss the open challenges and future directions in this domain.

-From the \emph{SE} perspective, we analyze how LLM-based agents are applied across different software development and improvement activities, including individual tasks (\eg{} requirements engineering, code generation, static code checking, testing, and debugging) as well as the end-to-end procedure of software development and improvement.
+From the \emph{SE} perspective, we analyze how LLM-based agents are applied across different software development and maintenance activities, including individual tasks (\eg{} requirements engineering, code generation, static code checking, testing, and debugging) as well as the end-to-end procedure of software development and maintenance.
 From this perspective, we provide a comprehensive overview of how SE tasks are tackled by LLM-based agents.

 From the \emph{agent} perspective, we focus on the design of components in LLM-based agents for SE.
-Specifically, we analyze key components, including planning, memory, perception, and action, in these agents.
-Beyond basic agent construction, we also analyze multi-agent systems, including their agent roles, collaboration mechanisms, and human-agent collaboration.
+Specifically, we analyze foundation LLMs and key components, including planning, memory, perception, and action, in these agents.
+Beyond basic agent construction, we also analyze multi-agent systems, including their agent roles, collaboration mechanisms, information flows, real-world applications, and human-agent collaboration.
 From this perspective, we summarize the characteristics of different components of LLM-based agents when applied to the SE domain.

 In summary, this survey makes the following contributions: